Tdhtdhtdhtdhtdh: Sound Effects!

 And a lot of times they're punching, you know, raw meat and things like that and adding extra like bass and kind of tweaking it and posts.
 But apparently in Fight Club,

-chicken carcasses were pounded with baseball bats, along with the sounds of cracking walnuts.
+chicken carcasses were pounded with baseball bats along with the sounds of cracking walnuts.
 Yes.

 Pretty good.

-There was this movie called Burberry in Sound Studio back in 2012.
+There was this movie movie called Burberry in Sound Studio back in 2012.
 Did you see it?
 I've never heard of it.

 It was a little art house movie.

-What's the British actor, the short British actor with classes, Toby somebody?
-He played Capote, Dreaming Capote.
-Oh, yeah, Toby Jones, maybe?
-Yes, you're right.
+What's the British actor, the short British actor with glasses, Toby somebody?
+He played Capote, Dream Capote.
+Oh, yeah.

 So Toby Jones is in it, and he's a Foley artist who starts to descend into madness.
 And essentially, the entire movie takes place on a Foley studio stage.